ThePoorPilot/Unofficial-Spotify/README.md

 The Slack Package is based upon the "spotify-bin" slackbuilds package.

+A lot of code is inspired from https://github.com/megamaced/spotify-easyrpm

 ### Disclaimer
 As always, there is no copyright infringement itended here.
 This repository exposes no source code and all files are publicly available through spotify packages(debian and snap).